JezzerK/doomsday-calculator/README.md

 # doomsday-calculator
 A page that quizzes you on what day it was within bounds you specify.
 Built so I can master Conway's Doomsday algorithm.
+Also now has a solely year-based score quiz.

 https://jezzerk.github.io/doomsday-calculator/